MishaTWhite/property-insights/docs/scraper_technical_documentation.md

 ## Architecture

-The scraper consists of several key components:
+The scraper has been refactored into a modular architecture with the following components:

-1. **OtodomScraper Class** - The main scraper implementation
+1. **Main Components**:
+   - `OtodomScraper` class - Core orchestration of the scraping process
+   - `run_scraper.py` - Command-line interface for running the scraper

+2. **Modular Components**:
-2. **Database Module** - Handles data storage and retrieval
+   - `scraper/offer_parser.py` - Handles parsing of offer JSON data
+   - `scraper/filters.py` - Contains filtering logic for offers
+   - `scraper/pagination.py` - Controls pagination behavior
+   - `scraper/storage.py` - Handles database operations for storing offers
+   - `db.py` - Database setup and query functions

+3. **Support Components**:
-3. **HTML Area Extractor** - Helper module for extracting area information from HTML
+   - `html_area_extractor.py` - Helper module for extracting area information from HTML

-4. **Run Scraper Script** - Command-line interface for running the scraper
+This modular architecture improves maintainability and allows for easier testing of individual components.

 ## Scraping Mechanism